 The process for fermenting tofu can vary considerably, but it usually involves specially sourced bacteria and salty brine.
 Recent scientific research has shown that the free radical- scavenging activity in fermented tofu might be healthier to eat than regular coagulated varieties.

-The health benefits of tofu have been celebrated for centuries.
-Not only is tofu an excellent source of protein for vegetarians and vegans, there is also evidence that it has many other natural health benefits like preventing cancer and treating hair loss.
+The health benefits have been celebrated for centuries.
+Not only is it an excellent source of protein for vegetarians and vegans, there is also evidence that it has many other natural health benefits like preventing cancer and treating hair loss.

 However, on the other side of the conversation are people that are convinced that the estrogen-mimicking compounds in soy products are helping to feminize males and make them develop dreaded man-boobs (the moob).